-The amended Coronavirus Fisheries Industry Support Scheme (CFISS) will provide qualifying businesses and boat owners with support grants to help pay their fixed costs for 12 weeks – backdated to the 7 January 2021.
+The amended Coronavirus Fisheries Industry Support Scheme (CFISS) will provide qualifying businesses and boat owners with support grants to help pay their fixed costs for a further 12 weeks, backdated to the 2 April and running until the 25 June.
+The scheme has now made £1.5m available to the industry since it was first launched in March of 2021.

 Geoffrey Boot MHK, Minister for Environment, Food and Agriculture, said:

-‘The support is necessary to help our hardworking fishermen and independent seafood businesses who are an important part of our culture and economy.
+‘Our hardworking fishermen and independent seafood businesses are an important part of the Island’s culture and economy and this support remains crucial to their survival.

-‘The prolonged loss of income, depressed markets, and export challengers have put livelihoods at risk and this money can help businesses stay afloat and able to respond quickly as markets recover.’
+‘The prolonged loss of income, reduced markets, and export challengers have put livelihoods at risk and this scheme is helping businesses to stay afloat and able to respond quickly as markets recover.